389ds/389ds.github.io/docs/389ds/howto/howto-move-changelog.md

                                         -- the server is up   --> back up fails with this error:
                                               [...] - db2archive: pre-backup-plugin failed (1).
                                               [...] - ERROR: Standalone db2bak is not supported \
-                                              when a multimaster replication enabled server is coexisting.
+                                              when a multisupplier replication enabled server is coexisting.
                                               Please use db2bak.pl, instead.

 To back up the database while the server is up, task version of the back up utility (db2bak.pl or Console) needs to be used.
-The standalone utility db2bak can be used either when the server is down or when the the server is not a master.
+The standalone utility db2bak can be used either when the server is down or when the the server is not a supplier.

 Transactions
 ============